bluekitchen/btstack/doc/manual/docs/quick_start.md

 ### libusb

-The quickest way to try BTstack is on a Linux or OS X system with an additional USB Bluetooth module.
-The Makefile [port/libusb]() in requires [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) and [libusb-1.0](http://libusb.info) or higher to be installed.
+The quickest way to try BTstack is on a Linux or OS X system with an additional USB Bluetooth dongle.
+It requires [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) and [libusb-1.0](http://libusb.info) or higher to be installed.

+On Linux, the USB Bluetooth donle is usually not accessible to a regular user.
+You can:
-On Linux, it’s usually necessary to run the examples as root as the kernel needs to detach from the USB module.
+- run the examples as root
+- add a udev rule for your dongle to extend access rights to user processes

+To add an udev rule, please create `/etc/udev/rules.d/btstack.rules` and add this

+    # Match all devices from CSR
+    SUBSYSTEM=="usb", ATTRS{idVendor}=="0a12", MODE="0666"

+    # Match DeLOCK Bluetooth 4.0 dongle
+    SUBSYSTEM=="usb", ATTRS{idVendor}=="0a5c", ATTRS{device}=="21e8", MODE="0666"

+    # Match Asus BT400
+    SUBSYSTEM=="usb", ATTRS{idVendor}=="0b05", ATTRS{device}=="17cb", MODE="0666"

 On OS X, it’s necessary to tell the OS to only use the internal Bluetooth.
 For this, execute:

     sudo nvram bluetoothHostControllerSwitchBehavior=never

+You may need to reboot for the change to become active.

 ## Windows-WinUSB